-Aroids: members of the Araceae family of plants also known as the arums, a mostly tropical family of non-woody plants, with very diverse forms and habits (vines, shrubs, floating, etc), many of which are epiphytic.
-Some very well-known houseplants (such as philodendrons and "elephant ear" plants) are aroids.
+Aroids: members of the Araceae family of plants (also known as the arums), a mostly tropical family of non-woody plants, with very diverse forms and habits (vines, shrubs, floating, etc), many of which are epiphytic.
+Some very well-known plants found in Florida gardens (such as philodendrons and "elephant ear" plants) are aroids.

-Biodiversity short for "biological diversity," biodiversity refers to the variety and variability of life on Earth.
+Biodiversity short for "biological diversity," biodiversity generally refers to the variety and variability of life on Earth.
+Biodiversity encompasses all living things on Earth and their relationships to each other.
 This includes the diversity of genes, species, and ecosystems.
-Biodiversity encompasses all living things and their relationships to each other.
-Biodiversity is richest in the tropics.

-Tropical forest ecosystems cover less than 10% of earth's surface, and contain about 90 percent of the world's species.
+Biodiversity is is richest in the tropics.
+These tropical forest ecosystems cover less than 10% of earth's surface, and contain about 90 percent of the world's species